-Using the sample selected in section IV (A)(2) above, we not provided a general ledger and were unable to determine whether the Scholarship checks tested were properly classified in the general ledger as tuition, books and fees payments and the corresponding general ledger bank account.
+Response: Using the sample selected in section IV (A)(2) above, we determined the Scholarship checks tested were properly classified in the general ledger as tuition, books and fees payments and the corresponding general ledger bank account.
 We also determined the funds were deposited into the school's bank account.
-We did not see the information in individual student accounts.